close

 How to watch the Geminids meteor shower from the Netherlands

-This year, the peak of the Geminids falls on the night of December 14.
-To be in with the best chances of catching a glimpse of the display, try to head out of the city and find somewhere that doesn’t have too much light pollution (like a national park).
+For the best chances of catching a glimpse of the display, try to head out of the Dutch cities and find somewhere that doesn’t have too much light pollution (like a national park).
 Hopefully, the skies will stay clear of clouds and rain and the Dutch weather will cooperate on the night!

-If you’re worried about staying up late on a weekday, then don’t worry; you’ll still be in with a decent chance of spying a couple of meteors either this weekend or next weekend.
+If you’re worried about missing it on Friday, then don’t worry; you’ll still be in with a decent chance of spying a couple of meteors either on the weekend or in the days that follow.
 Is one meteor shower not enough to satisfy your appetite?
 Worry not: the Ursids will also be peaking before the year's end!

 Victoria Séveno